soupjake/RosterWebApp/README.md

 # RosterWebApp

-Open source rostering web application for
+Open source rostering web application which allows the rostering of employees/teams to sessions with appointed and overtime hours.
+Includes standard CRUD operations, viewing of rostered hours, where an employee/team are between two given dates, assigning absences and other features.
+Feel free to

 ## Getting Started